-The study of art provides an appropriate background for the pursuit of careers in studio art and art history in such areas as: the visual arts;

-graphic design; conservation; library work; museum work; advertising; architecture and interior design; photography; crafts; cinematography; education and art therapy; publishing; theatre; set design; television; industry and business; communication; management and research in the creative and academic areas.
+The study of art provides an appropriate background for the pursuit of careers in studio art and art history in such areas as: the visual arts; graphic design and advertising; conservation; libraries and archives; museums and galleries; architecture and interior design; photography, video and cinematography; crafts; education and art therapy; publishing; theatre and set/lighting design; television; industry and business; communication; management and research in the creative and academic areas.
 A major in art also provides students with a broad humanistic background appropriate to preparation for advanced degrees in other fields.